peavey6505/ngrx-signals-shop/README.md

 **NGRX Features Used**

 The project includes key NGRX concepts such as:
+- single source of truth
-- core state and store definition,
+- core state and store definition
-- derived state (view models),
+- derived state (view models)
-- state updates using updaters,
+- state updates using updaters
-- cart persistence implemented with hooks.
+- cart persistence implemented with hooks